Authors of section

 Soft-tissue coverage

-As a rule, soft-tissue coverage without complete debridement of underlying infected tissue is useless.
+As a rule, soft-tissue coverage without complete debridement of underlying infected tissue is contraindicated.

-A second rule denotes that wound closure under tension will usually fail.
+A second rule is that wound closure under tension will usually fail.
 The wound edges necrose, the wound opens, and infection is unavoidable.

 infection